 - If you’ve never browned butter before, don’t sweat it!
 It’s so easy.
 Start off melting the butter; once the butter has completely melted, you’ll continue to cook the butter, on medium heat (or medium-low if your stove top runs hot), until it’s turned a golden brown and smells slightly nutty.
 Just be sure you stay stove side once the butter has melted; brown butter can turn into burnt butter very fast.

 - You will need to bring your browned butter back to room temperature before incorporating it into the recipe.
 To do this, simply pour the butter into a heatproof bowl and set it aside while you prepare the rest of your ingredients.
 It doesn’t need to be solid to use in the recipe so it only needs to get to room temperature.

-- I recommend using high-quality chocolate chunks for this recipe.
+- I recommend using high-quality chocolate chunks for this recipe or chocolate chops.
 You can buy bars of chocolate and chop them into chunks that is what I usually do.
 I prefer this method because it allows me to control the size of the chunks and I find the melt better too.
 Of course, you could also use an equal amount of chocolate chips.

 - Don’t over bake!
 Your cookies should be set at the edges and golden but may still look soft in the center.

-- Be sure to allow the cookies to cool on the baking sheet for 5 minutes before transferring them to a cooling rack so they don’t fall apart as your transfer them.
+- Be sure to allow the cookies to cool on the baking sheet for 5 minutes before transferring baked cookies to a cooling rack or wire rack so they don’t fall apart as your transfer them.